AntheusA/ShopifyChallenge/README.md

 Hello!
 I'm Antheus and my challenge is the:
 "Shopify Backend Developer Intern Challenge - Summer 2022"

+My additional feature is the ability to create multiple warehouses(Locations) and assign items to them

 To get this code running:

   Plan A: